-We are a Vancouver-based charity that empowers people with barriers through entrepreneurship.
+We are a Vancouver-based charity that empowers low-income individuals to overcome barriers through entrepreneurship.

 Our Mission